Cinema of India

+Indian cinema is a global enterprise, and its films have attracted international attention and acclaim throughout South Asia.
+Since talkies began in 1931, Hindi cinema has led in terms of box office performance, but in recent years it has faced stiff competition from Telugu cinema.
+Overseas Indians account for 12% of the industry's revenue.

 History

 The history of cinema in India extends to the beginning of the film era.
-Following the screening of the Lumière and Robert Paul moving pictures in London in 1896, commercial cinematography became a worldwide sensation and these films were shown in Bombay (now Mumbai) that same year.
+Following the public screening of the Lumière brothers' and Robert Paul's moving pictures in London in late 1895 and early 1896, respectively, commercial cinematography became a worldwide sensation and these films were shown in Bombay (now Mumbai) that same year.

-Silent films (1890s–1920s)
+Silent era (1890s–1920s)

-In 1897, a film presentation by filmmaker Professor Stevenson featured a stage show at Calcutta's Star Theatre.
-With Stevenson's camera and encouragement, Indian photographer Hiralal Sen filmed scenes from that show, exhibited as The Flower of Persia (1898).
-The Wrestlers (1899), by H. S. Bhatavdekar, showing a wrestling match at the Hanging Gardens in Bombay, was the first film to be shot by an Indian and the first Indian documentary film.

-The first full-length Indian films released in India were the Marathi-language silent films Shree Pundalik (1912, Dadasaheb Torne) and Raja Harishchandra (1913, Dadasaheb Phalke).
-Both were premiered at the Coronation Cinematograph in Bombay.
-Some film scholars have argued that Pundalik was not a true Indian film because it was simply a recording of a stage play, filmed by a British cameraman with the film processed in London.
-The latter film had a story based on elements from Sanskrit epics, and its successes led many to consider Phalke a pioneer of Indian cinema.

-The first Tamil and Malayam films, also silent films, were Keechaka Vadham (1917–1918, R. Nataraja Mudaliar) and Vigathakumaran (1928, J. C. Daniel Nadar).
-The latter was the first Indian social drama film and featured the first Dalit-caste film actress.

-The first chain of Indian cinemas, Madan Theatre, was owned by Parsi entrepreneur Jamshedji Framji Madan, who oversaw the production and distribution of films for the chain.
-These included film adaptations from Bengal's popular literature and Satyawadi Raja Harishchandra (1917), a remake of Phalke's influential film.

-In South India, film pioneer Raghupathi Venkayya, credited as the father of Telugu cinema, built the first cinemas in Madras (now Chennai), and a film studio was established in the city by Nataraja Mudaliar.
+From 1913 to 1931, all the movies made in India were silent films, which had no sound and had intertitles.

+In 1913, Dadasaheb Phalke released Raja Harishchandra (1913) in Bombay, the first film made in India.
+It was a silent film incorporating English, Marathi, and Hindi intertitles.
 Films steadily gained popularity across India as affordable entertainment for the masses (admission as low as an anna [one-sixteenth of a rupee] in Bombay).
 Young producers began to incorporate elements of Indian social life and culture into cinema, others brought new ideas from across the world.
 Global audiences and markets soon became aware of India's film industry.

 In 1927, the British government, to promote the market in India for British films over American ones, formed the Indian Cinematograph Enquiry Committee.
-The ICC consisted of three British and three Indians, led by T. Rangachari, a Madras lawyer.
-This committee failed to bolster the desired recommendations of supporting British Film, instead recommending support for the fledgling Indian film industry, and their suggestions were set aside.
+This committee failed to support the intended recommendations for promoting British film, instead recommending support for the fledgling Indian film industry.
+As a result, their suggestions were set aside.